weijuey/tp/docs/DeveloperGuide.md

   * d'Intérieur shows an error message that notes cannot be empty.

     Use case resumes at step 1.

+**UC06: Adding a contact to favourites**

+**MSS**

+1. User requests to add a specific contact in the list to favourites
+2. d'Intérieur adds the contact to favourites

+  Use case ends

+**UC07: Add a deadline**

+1. User requests to add a deadline under a contact
+2. d'Intérieur adds the deadline under the contact

+  Use cse ends

+**Extensions**

+* 1a.
+The deadline given does not contain a valid date or time

+  * To be added

 *{More to be added}*